 The documentation you have kept should now allow you to answer questions such as the following.
-This reflection may be incorporated into your final report (PowerPoint template).
+This reflection may be incorporated into your final report to SK Arts.

 What did you do to make sense of and reflect on your information?
 Who was involved in the analysis of the information?
-Did the information gathered help you answer your research and sub-questions?
+Did the information gathered help you answer your inquiry and sub-questions?
 What were your conclusions?
 What will you now do to act on the information you gathered?
-What does the documentary information tell you about the student inquiry questions?
-How were students involved in the reflection on the student inquiry questions, and what do they have to say about their own learning?
 What new questions do you now have?
 What are your final reflections?